 - Hold your brush at a 45° angle with the bristles toward the gum.

 - Brush every tooth surface and along the gum line, using small, circular motions.

 - Clean between your teeth once each day, using either floss or another cleaning aid prescribed by your dentist

 - Ask your dentist if you would benefit from a fluoride mouth rinse.

 You should see your dentist every six months for a careful cleaning and for a thorough dental checkup.
 Furthermore, if you’ve already been diagnosed with periodontal disease, you should have a more thorough cleaning every three months.

 is a major risk factor for the development of periodontal disease.
 Talk to your doctor about programs and aids to help you

 can help you fight all forms of infection, including the kind that causes periodontal disease.
-Ask your doctor whether you would benefit from:
+Ask your doctor whether you would benefit from working with a nutritionist.

 Periodontal (gum) disease.
 National Institute of Dental and Craniofacial Research website.
 Available at: